-10 ways to do Enterprise Development
+10 Ways To Do Enterprise Development

-According to the Stellenbosch Business School, Enterprise Development is defined as “the act of investing time and capital in helping people establish, expand or improve businesses.
-Enterprise development helps people to earn a living; it helps them out of poverty; and it leads to long-term economic growth for themselves, their families and their communities.”
+According to the Stellenbosch Business School Enterprise Development is defined as "the act of investing time and capital in helping people establish, expand or improve businesses.
+Enterprise development helps people to earn a living; it helps them out of poverty; and it leads to long-term economic growth for themselves, their families and their communities."

 Enterprise Development is a Priority Element on the Amended B-BBEE Codes of Good Practice that came into effect on 1 May 2015.
 If your business does not achieve a subminimum of 40% for Enterprise Development then your business' B-BBEE Score will drop a level - in other words if your business achieved a Level 4 but you do not achieve 40% in Enterprise Development your business is going to be discounted one Level to a Level 5.

-Fortunately there are many ways to comply with Enterprise development and because it is very easy to calculate how much your business has to spend (1% of Net Profit After Tax or NPAT for short), it is fairly easy to score the maximum available points on your B-BBEE Score Card.
+Fortunately there are many ways to comply with Enterprise development and because it is very easy to calculate how much your business have to spend (1% of Net Profit After Tax or NPAT for short), it is fairly easy to score the maximum available points on your B-BBEE Score Card.
 Just remember that there needs to be proper recordkeeping of all the Enterprise Development spend that you do.

 Also very important to remember is that both Large Businesses as well as Qualifying Small Enterprises (QSE's) must comply with this element.